brianmichel/swift-interop-testing/README.md

 ```
 ## Discussion

 It seems that for whatever reason the `WinSDK.IID` type is unavailable when the interop mode is set for C++ interop.
+You can see that this program compiles without issue if you set an empty array on line 6 of the Package.swift file.